-The survey includes 48 statements that describe some of the behaviors and ‘personal styles’ that might be exhibited by organizational members when interacting with customers (either internal or external).
+The survey includes 48 statements that describe some of the behaviours and ‘personal styles’ that might be exhibited by organisational members when interacting with customers (either internal or external).

 CSS has been used effectively in a variety of situations including: